nss-evening-cohort-13/pictionary-counter-hack-mellowmushrooms-3/README.md

 This will be a counter for our persona to use as a simple application to keep track of his pictionary score during game night.

 ## Motivation
-Our motivation is to work as a team  and create issue tickets, a project board and a wireframe using figma to properly plan outn our work
+Our motivation is to work as a team  and create issue tickets, a project board and a wireframe using figma to properly plan out our work

 ## Build Status
-In Prgress
+In Progress

 ## Code Style
 HTML5 CSS3 and Javascript es6